Frequently Asked Questions

 GENERAL FACILITY INFORMATION

 The Davis Center, like Central Park itself, is a free and welcoming space open to everyone.
-The Harlem Oval, Gottesman Pool, and Gottesman Rink are available for all to enjoy.
-The ice rink operates as a paid program while the building itself is open to the public.
-For programming, operating hours, and closures, please visit centralparknyc.org/davis.
-Explore the complete list of ice programs and pricing.
+The green, gathering space, Gottesman Pool, and Gottesman Rink are available for all to enjoy.

 Pets are not allowed inside the Davis Center as defined by the Americans with Disabilities Act.
-This includes the Harlem Oval, the Gottesman Pool, the Gottesman Rink, and the indoor facility.
+This includes the green, gathering space, Gottesman Pool, and Gottesman Rink.
 As is the case throughout most of the Park, on-leash pets are welcome on the Park paths that travel across the facility overlook, along the newly restored stream course between the Harlem Meer and Huddlestone Arch, and along the Davis Center’s new shoreline boardwalk.

 Yes.
 Bike racks are available at the following locations: